CARPETLIGHT GmbH, Schleestrasse 12,

 (1) Unless otherwise agreed in a particular case, our prices current at the time of conclusion of contract shall be valid on the basis ex works (“EXW” according to INCOTERMS 2010) in the Federal Republic of Germany, in EURO exclusive of VAT at the rate in force.
 The current prices are exclusive of expenses, packaging-, import-, export-, transport- and insurance costs, as far as not otherwise agreed in the individual case.

 (2) In the case of sale to destination according to Buyer’s instructions (Section 4 (1)) the Buyer shall bear the transport costs ex warehouse location plus the cost of any transport insurance requested by the Buyer.
-Unless we invoice the actual transport cost in a particular case, a lump-sum transport cost of EUR [XXXXX] (exclusive of transport insurance) for deliveries applies, if the lump-sum transport costs are not obviously unreasonable.
+Unless we invoice the actual transport cost in a particular case, a lump-sum transport cost of EUR 40 in Europe and EUR 120 outside of Europe (exclusive of transport insurance) for deliveries applies, if the lump-sum transport costs are not obviously unreasonable.
 Any customs clearance or customs duties, fees, taxes and other public charges are for the Buyer's account.
 All packaging materials and all other packaging in accordance with the Packaging Regulations (“Verpackungsverordnung”) are non-returnable and shall become the Buyer's property.

 (3) The purchase price is due and payable within 14 days from invoice date and delivery or acceptance of the goods, unless otherwise agreed in the individual case.
-In the case of contracts with a delivery value of more than EUR 10 000 we shall, however, be entitled to demand a down payment of 30% of the purchase price.
-The down payment is due and payable within 14 days of invoice date.
+However, we are, at any time, also entitled to carry out a delivery in whole or in part only against prepayment, even in the context of an ongoing business relationship.
+We declare a corresponding reservation the latest with the order confirmation.
+In the case of contracts with a delivery value of more than EUR 5,000 we shall, however, always be entitled to demand a down payment of 30% of the purchase price.
+The down payment is due and payable within 7 days of invoice date.

 (4) With expiration of the foregoing term of payment the Buyer will be in default.
 During the default period, interest at the statutory default interest rate at the time shall be due on the purchase price.
 We reserve the right to claim for any other default damages.
 Our claim against merchants for commercial interest after due date (§ 353 BGB) shall not be affected.